BitNile Metaverse Obtains $5.5 Million in Secured Debt Financing

 About BitNile Metaverse, Inc.

-Founded in 2011, BitNile owns 100% of BitNile.com, Inc., including the BITNILE.COM metaverse platform (the "Platform").
+Founded in 2011, BitNile owns 100% of BitNile.com, Inc., including the BITNILE.COM metaverse platform (the “Platform”).
 The Platform, which went live to the public on March 1, 2023, allows users to engage with a new social networking community and purchase both digital and physical products while playing 3D immersive games.
-In addition to BNC, BitNile also owns three non-core subsidiaries either directly or indirectly: approximately 66% of Wolf Energy Services Inc. WOEN indirectly, 100% of Zest Labs, Inc. directly and approximately 89% of Agora Digital Holdings Inc. directly.
-BitNile also owns approximately 70% of White River Energy Corp WTRV.
+In addition to BNC, BitNile also owns three non-core subsidiaries either directly or indirectly: approximately 66% of Wolf Energy Services Inc. (OTCQB: WOEN) indirectly, 100% of Zest Labs, Inc. directly and approximately 89% of Agora Digital Holdings Inc. directly.
+BitNile also owns approximately 70% of White River Energy Corp (OTCQB: WTRV).

 Forward-Looking Statements